Deborah Fein, Ph.D., ABPP-Cn

 You can reach MaryKate at firstname.lastname@example.org.

 Paula is a research assistant in the Early Detection Lab.
 She completed her Bachelor's degree in psychology and a minor in German at Duke University.
 While at Duke, she assisted in psychology research ranging from social cognition to the development of joint attention in children.
-Paula is interested in learning more about early interventions and preventing the development of mental health disorders.
-She is planning in attending graduate school for clinical psychology.
-Outside the lab, she enjoys traveling, reading, and cooking.
+Paula is interested in learning more about early interventions and increasing access to mental health resources for familias latinas.
+She is planning to attend graduate school for clinical or counseling psychology.
+Outside the lab, she enjoys traveling, reading, and knitting.
 She also hopes to find the best seafood in New England.
+Her favorite dairy bar flavor is husky tracks.

 You can reach Paula at email@example.com.